IDMNYU/IdeationPrototypingSpring19-Bennett/narrative_timeline.md

 As research for your future utopia / dystopia project, create an evolution timeline by making one of the following:

 *   an infographic as a pdf (post on your process website) **OR**
-*	another video documentary 1 to 3 minutes in length, post on vimeo or youtube, and embed on your process website **OR**
+*	a video documentary 1 to 3 minutes in length, post on vimeo or youtube, and embed on your process website **OR**
 *	an interactive data visualization and embed within your process website.

-The timeline should reflect:
+The timeline should:
-* an object or experience that relates to your framing story or message for your future Dystopia / Utopia project
+* show a narrative timeline thread of influences, demonstrated over at least three iterations.
+* demonstrate the framing of your story.
+How did this world come to be what it is?
+* show evidence of your research, including secondary topics
+* have your object somewhere within it

-In other words, show the past history of an existing object or experience (as in how it evolved from when it was first made to how it is now).
+In other words, show the past history of this future, as well as where it's at currently.

 The timeline should contain **at least** 3 iterations if not more.

 Post the timeline to your Process site